Interview with Caspar van der Poel - social media day June 30

 The congress serves as a platform for various stakeholders, including traditional, complementary health professionals, users, policymakers, and other stakeholders at national and international levels.

-Ancient foundation
+Ancient Foundation

 Source: World Health Organization